trezzuri/erpnext-docs/docs/en/customize-erpnext/doctype.md

 2. **Is Child Table**: You can define if you want the New DocType to be a Child Table within another DocType.
 Checkout [Child Table](/docs/en/customize-erpnext/articles/customizing-data-visibility-in-child-table) for more information.
 3. **Is Single**: If checked, this Doctype will become a single form, like Sales Order, which user will not be able to re-produce.
 For e.g., Selling Settings in Sales Module is a Single DocType.
-4. **Is Tree**: A few DocTypes in ERPNext are structured as Trees, wherein there are some Parent DocTypes and some Children DocTypes.
+4. **Is Tree**: A few DocTypes in SOMA are structured as Trees, wherein there are some Parent DocTypes and some Children DocTypes.
 E.g., Doctype Company is structured as Tree, there are Parent Companies as well as Child Companies, which we call subsidiaries.
 If you want your DocTypes to be structured similarly, you can enable this option.

 ![DocType Tree View](/files/doctype-treeview.png)